Viant-Metabolomics/Galaxy-M/README.md

 To interact with Galaxy, open up a web-browser and point it at your server.
 If you have access to a browser on the same system as Galaxy, you can load that up and enter 127.0.0.1:8080 in the address bar.
 127.0.0.1 means ‘localhost’ and the browser speaks to the system it is running on.
 Alternatively, if you are running the server on a remote system (in the cloud perhaps) then you’ll need to ensure that the ‘galaxy.ini’ file (galaxy-dist/config/galaxy.ini) has the line ‘host = 0.0.0.0’ rather than the default ‘host = 127.0.0.1’.
 This line tells Galaxy to expect traffic from the internet rather than just local requests.
 That setting has already been changed in the GalaxyM file (you may wish to change it back to 127.0.0.1 if you want to protect your Galaxy server from the wide web).

 Hopefully, you should be presented with  the main Galaxy landing page.
 There should be a list of tools in the left hand panel, a welcome page in the middle and a history in the right hand side.

-###Step 11.
-Log into Galaxy if you want to make use of workflows

-The GalaxyM installation has a user already registered and two workflows have been stored.
-If you wish to access these then the login details are:

-user: galaxym@galaxm.org
-password: galaxym

-Location of data in published work:
-When logged in as galaxym user on the Ubuntu system, ~/GalaxyM-TestData/LCMS_DATA ~/GalaxyM-TestData/DIMS_DATA